^

 • obstructive azoospermia;

-• unsuccessful attempts of in vitro fertilization and transfer of embryos without micromanipulation.
+• unsuccessful attempts at in vitro fertilization and embryo transfer without micromanipulation.

-It should be noted that using alternative treatment for male infertility, significant results have also been achieved in fundamental studies of human gametes and embryos.
+It should be noted that by using alternative treatment for male infertility, significant results have been achieved in fundamental research on human gametes and embryos.
 With the help of assisted reproductive technologies, virtually all known forms of male and female infertility can be effectively overcome.

 You are reporting a typo in the following text: